Nurtha/Nurtha.github.io/README.md

-# Just a practice Web Notepad
+# Our Web with me the only dev and then the user